NASA Successfully Conducts Supersonic Parachute Test For Mars 2020 Mission

 “It is quite a ride,” said Ian Clark, an engineer at NASA’s Jet Propulsion Laboratory in California.

 The experiment was carried out using a Black Brant IX rocket that was launched from NASA’s Wallops Flight Facility in Virginia.
-This 58-feet-long rocket took with it the ASPIRE payload—including the deployment mechanism, the parachute, and some scientific instruments—to the upper atmosphere of the Earth.
+This 58-foot-long rocket took with it the ASPIRE payload—including the deployment mechanism, the parachute, and some scientific instruments—to the upper atmosphere of the Earth.
 The payload was safely separated from the rocket at an altitude of 32 miles (51 km).
 For the next 42 seconds, the payload remained in a state of free fall in the atmosphere, and then at an altitude of 26 miles (42 km), the parachute was successfully deployed—taking just half-second to inflate.

 ????
 Hop aboard a sounding rocket pulling 3x the speed of sound & watch this parachute test for @NASA's #Mars2020 rover https://t.co/a4LmFKqvGM pic.twitter.com/ObalyMXCJj